Taking care of your Electric vehicle

-In many ways, EVs are easier to take care of than traditional cars.
+In many ways, EVs are easier to take care of than gasoline cars.
 For a start, they need fewer fluids to operate – just those for heat management, the brakes, cleaning the windshield, and the cabin filter.
-Instant torque can be hard on tires, so it’s a good idea to invest in tires made for EVs.
+Instant torque can be hard on tires, so it's a good idea to invest in tires made for EVs.

 It's also strongly recommended to maintain EV brakes once a year because rust can build up more quickly due to less braking thanks to the vehicle's regenerative braking system.

-You’ll also need to get in the habit of charging your electric car battery every night, just like you plug in your cell phone before bed.
+You'll also need to get in the habit of charging your electric car battery every night, just like you plug in your cell phone before bed.
 If you have a plug-in hybrid, you can charge your battery with a regular 120 volt electrical outlet at home.
 An hour of charging will add about 6 km to your range.
-If you have a fully electric car, you can charge with a dedicated 240 volt charger at home, which adds 30-40 km per hour, or you can use a 400 volt commercial fast charger, which can fully charge your battery in less than an hour.
+If you have a fully electric car with all battery power, you can charge it with a dedicated 240 volt charger at home, which adds 30-40 km per hour, or you can use a 400 volt commercial fast charger, which can fully charge your battery in less than an hour.
 Under Quebec law, a 240-volt outlet must always be installed by a qualified electrician.